ihoon9203/INL-Resilience/docs/developer-guides/CONTRIBUTING.md

 ### Environment setup

+#### Create the production database in AWS
+- Sign in to the AWS Management Console and open the Amazon RDS console
+- In the upper-right corner of the Amazon RDS console, choose the AWS Region in which you want to create the DB instance.
+- In the navigation pane, choose "Databases".
+- Choose "Create database".
+- In "Choose a database" creation method, select "Standard Create".
+- In Engine options, choose the engine type: MySQL
+- The Edition will only have one option: MySQLCommunity.
+Leave it this way.
+- Choose the latest version of MySQL
+- Choose the desired template (Production, Dev/Test, or Free Tier), and the corresponding desired Availability and durability options.
+  - You will want to choose the Free Tier option if you don't want to pay monthly expenses.
+Please read the "Estimated Monthly Costs" section at the bottom to see what the Free Tier provides.
+- In settings, choose "inl_database" for the Database instance.
+- Enter credentials for the master username and password.
+Make sure to keep a record of this information so you can connect to the DB instance later
+- For the remaining sections, specify your DB instance settings.
+- Choose "Create database".
+  - To view the master user name and password for the DB instance, choose View credential details on the Databases page.
+- For "Databases", choose the name of the new DB instance you created.
+  - On the RDS console, the details for the new DB instance appear.
+The DB instance has a status of Creating until the DB instance is created and ready for use.
+When the state changes to Available, you can connect to the DB instance.
+Depending on the DB instance class and storage allocated, it can take several minutes for the new instance to be available.
+  - You can edit the Inbound Rules by clicking on the Security Group with the type "Inbound".
+It's default is to allow all traffic.
+- In `resilience-indicator-backend/src/config/config.json`, you will need to update the information for `production`.
+  - The `username` and `password` should be the specified master username and master password you chose.
+  - The `database` should be left as "inl_db"
+  - The `host` should be the Endpoint of the database instance you created, which can be found when you click on the database instance on the Databases page.
+It should start with "inl-database" and end in "rds.amazonaws.com".
+  - The `dialect` should be left as "mysql".
+  - The `logging` should be left as false.

 #### Backend

 - Inside of the `resilience-indicator-backend` directory run `npm install` to install the node module dependencies.